-Filing for Hardship with the IRS and Being Declared Uncollectible
+Filing for Hardship with the IRS: Being Declared Uncollectible

-- Other Income (pensions, annuities, social security, child support, alimony, investment income etc.)
+- Other income (pensions, annuities, social security payments, child support, alimony, investment income, etc.).

-- Bank and Financial Information (checking account, liquid assets, investment accounts, credit card accounts, insurance policies etc)
+- Bank and financial information (checking account statements, list of liquid assets, investment accounts, credit card statements, insurance policies, etc.).

 - Apparel and Services